Miraglyth/arks-campaign-tracker/README.md

 ### To-do
 - Limit detail view to one expanded row at a time
 - Top menu options: Instant update (enabled by default), hide done campaigns (disabled by default)
-- Improve look of tabs and prevent from leaving top of screen when scrolling, maybe improve navbar in the process
 - Include boosts in various views
 - A way of saying start/end of maintenance - I'm thinking a dot-line beneath the time with a tooltip like "Est. Maintenance"
 - Potential consolidation of duplicate rewards in the unexpanded row (would need quantities for each, could improve aesthetic if I do)